Aflaungos/A72-Hidden-Mods/README.md

 ![m23banner](https://github.com/Aflaungos/A72-Hidden-Mods/blob/main/131203435-a38477ea-4984-4994-be2b-3b317735251a.png)
 # M23-Hidden-Mods
-A magisk module adding the mods from ShaDisNX255's [XDA-Thread](https://forum.xda-developers.com/t/samsung-galaxy-a71-working-mods.4173295/) plus many extra mods systemlessly!<br/>
+A magisk module adding the mods from ShaDisNX255's NcX ROM [XDA-Thread](https://forum.xda-developers.com/t/samsung-galaxy-a71-working-mods.4173295/)  and based on ULTRAHQ's repo, plus many extra mods systemlessly!<br/>
 Thanks ShaDisNX255 for allowing me to use your features!
 Without you, this project would've never started.

 [XDA Thread of M23 Hidden Mods](Coming soon)